astorDev/nist/errors/101/index.md

 # Exception Handling in ASP .NET Core

-Building an exception handling solution in ASP .NET Core can make you head spin.
-Athough, the tooling is pretty comprehensive it's surprisingly hard to find a single ready-to-go setup.
+Building an exception-handling solution in ASP .NET Core can make your head spin.
+Although the tooling is pretty comprehensive it's surprisingly hard to find a single ready-to-go setup.
 In this article, we are going to explore the tools Microsoft provides and build a solution that can be reused for any WebApi you build.

 > Or jump straight to [the end](#bonus-section-using-nist-nuget-package) for the TLDR;